 You’d think the resolution would be that Grudge would wake up, announce to Fred that he would allow the cultural exchange and then invite him over for dinner to sit in Marley’s seat.
 Instead, he merely apologises and then looks pensive drinking his morning cup of coffee as the credits play.

-I usually like it when the message isn’t spelled out but Grudge’s resolution here is extremely vague and unsatisfying.
-Because it’s difficult to pinpoint his precise politics at the beginning it’s difficult to see how he’s changed and how his actions will have consequences, especially as how the only person he ever interacts with is Fred.
+I usually like it when the message isn’t spelled out but Grudge’s resolution here is extremely unsatisfying.
+Because it’s difficult to pinpoint his precise politics at the beginning it’s difficult to see how he’s changed and how his actions will have consequences, especially as how the only person with whom he ever interacts is Fred.

 I have a lot of sympathies with this production; it was broadcast with no commercial breaks and the actors all waived their fees (with the exception of Sellers who took a reduced fee of $350 from $750,000).
 It was clearly made with good intentions even though the internal politics are extremely confusing and heavy handed.